archivesspace/archivesspace/plugins/README.md

     http://your.frontend.domain.and:port/assets/my_logo.png

-If one or more enabled plug-ins contain a frontend controller, then a `Plug-ins` dropdown menu will appear in the Repository toolbar.
-It will contain an item for each enabled plug-in that contains a frontend contrller.
-Selecting an item from this dropdown will invoke the `index` action on a controller whose name is the same as the plug-in.
-For example, in the `hello_world` examplar plug-in, there is the following controller:

-    plugins/hello_world/frontend/controllers/hello_world_controller.rb
+Plug-ins can optionally contain a configuration file at `plugins/[plugin-name]/config.yml`.
+This configuration file supports the following options:

+    system_menu_controller
+      The name of a controller that will be accessible via a Plug-ins menu in the System toolbar repository_menu_controller
+      The name of a controller that will be accessible via a Plug-ins menu in the Repository toolbar parents
+      [record-type]
+        name
+        cardinality
+      ...

+`system_menu_controller` and `repository_menu_controller` specify the names of frontend controllers that will be accessible via the system and repository toolbars respectively.
+A `Plug-ins` dropdown will appear in the toolbars if any enabled plug-ins have declared these configuration options.
+The controller name follows the standard naming conventions, for example:

+    repository_menu_controller: hello_world

-The presence of this controller file causes the `Plug-ins` dropdown menu to appear (assuming the `hello_world` plug-in is enabled).
-Selecting `Hello World` causes the `index` action to be invoked on the `HelloWorldController` contained in `hello_world_controller.rb`.
+Points to a controller file at `plugins/hello_world/frontend/controllers/hello_world_controller.rb` which implements a controller class called `HelloWorldController`.
+When the menu item is selected by the user, the `index` action is called on the controller.

 Note that the URLs for plug-in controllers are scoped under `plugins`, so the URL for the above example is:

     http://your.frontend.domain.and:port/plugins/hello_world

-Also note that the translation for the plug-in's name in the `Plug-ins` dropdown menu is specified in a locale file in the `frontend/locales` directory in the plug-in.
+Also note that the translation for the plug-in's name in the `Plug-ins` dropdown menus is specified in a locale file in the `frontend/locales` directory in the plug-in.
 For example, in the `hello_world` example there is an english locale file at:

     plugins/hello_world/frontend/locales/en.yml

-The translation for the plug-in name in the `Plug-ins` dropdown menu is specified by the key `label` under the plug-in, like this:
+The translation for the plug-in name in the `Plug-ins` dropdown menus is specified by the key `label` under the plug-in, like this:

     en: